Georgia in the Junior Eurovision Song Contest 2018: Final (18 May 2018)

+Song selection

+On 6 July 2018, GPB opened a window for interested composers to submit their entries until 1 September.
+At the closing of the deadline, 22 submissions were received and assessed by a committee consisting of composer Davit Evgenidze, singers Sopho Khalvashi and Nodiko Tatishvili, director Zaza Orashvili, vocal coach Manana Morchiladze and Ranina creator Lana Kutateladze.
+The selected entry, "Your Voice", was written by Sopho Toroshelidze and Aleksandre Lortkipanidze, and was presented on 9 October.

 Artist and song information

 Tamar Edilashvili

 Tamar Edilashvili (born 11 May 2005) is a Georgian child singer.
 She represented Georgia at the Junior Eurovision Song Contest 2018 in Minsk, Belarus.

 The young singer currently studies at the NK School-Lyceum and the E. Mikeladze Central Music School.
 Tamar is no stranger to music competitions, having participated in the X Factor Georgia in 2017 and reaching the semi-final.

 In October of last year, the three-month-long competition Ranina had begun, which saw Tamar and nine other entrants participate in multiple rounds of the show.
 During one of the shows, Tamar performed with Ethno-Jazz Band Iriao, the group that represented Georgia at this year's Eurovision Song Contest.

 At Junior Eurovision

 During the opening ceremony and the running order draw which both took place on 19 November 2018, Georgia was drawn to perform thirteenth on 25 November 2018, following Australia and preceding Israel.